parzival-space/Linux-Guides/annoyances/manjaro/mesa-nonfree.md

 # Mesa (Nonfree)
 Manjaro removed the hardware accelerated H264/H265 encoding from the Mesa drivers due to a patent issue.
 This can be a problem for users with AMD GPUs who need these codecs for tasks like streaming with OBS.
-Fortunately, it's possible to "re-enable" the codecs on Manjaro using the (Nonfree.eu repository)[https://nonfree.eu/].
+Fortunately, it's possible to "re-enable" the codecs on Manjaro using the [Nonfree.eu repository](https://nonfree.eu/).

 ## Background
 Other distros have also removed these codecs from the Mesa driver.